-7. Arrival Airport Code
+E2.6 Arrival Airport Code

+This is the originally scheduled arrival airport, and does not change if the flight is diverted or re-routed.
 The originally scheduled arrival airport is generally available to industry systems, but outside of AIDX is often not included as part of the flight identifier, and even overwritten in the case of diversions and re-routes.
 This can cause a good deal of confusion where multiple diversions take place, and the originally intended arrival airport is obscured.